Discover Career Opportunities

 Training and Qualifications

-The role of a professional childcare provider is an important one and there are a number of hoops candidates will have to jump through to ensure there meet legal and professional requirements.
-There are a number of training programs available for those looking to care for children from birth to age five and at school age, and each program provides a great grounding both theoretically and practically.
+The role of a professional childcare provider is an important one and there are several hoops candidates will have to jump through to ensure there meet legal and professional requirements.
+There are many training programs available for those looking to care for children from birth to age five and at school age, and each program provides a great grounding both theoretically and practically.
 To complete these courses and get the correct level of certification you must also complete a certain number of contact hours with children.

 In the childcare industry, there is also an onus on continuous training and professional development, especially for registered family day care, group family daycare, and school-age childcare.
 Many states require you to complete ongoing training to maintain your childcare license or registration.
 For more information on the regulations in your state, please consult your childcare training provider or the Division of child care Services as each role requires a certain level of accreditation.